scimad/scimad.github.io/_posts/2020-01-29-let-there-be-light.markdown

 \begin{equation}
 \nabla \times \vec{E} = - \frac{\partial \vec{B}}{\partial t}
 \end{equation}
-It says that if change the magnetic field (let's say by moving a magnet), then it produces a electric filed.
+It says that if you change the magnetic field (let's say by moving a magnet), then it produces a electric filed.

 \begin{equation}
 \nabla.\vec{B} = 0